GVancauwenberghe/gvancauwenberghe.github.io/_pages/expert.md

 ## Geospatial data & technology

+Project in this area include:
+*
+*
+*

 ## Data sharing & data infrastructures

+Illustrative projects in this area include:
+*
+*
+*

 ## Governance & institutional frameworks

+Project examples in this area are:
+*
+*
+*

 ## Digital transformation

+This area of expertise is demonstrated in projects such as:
+* DIS4SME - Data Interoperability Skills for SMEs (2023-2024)
+* ELISE Knowledge Transfer: Location Interoperability for Digital Transformation (2019-2020)
+* The role of the Spatial Data Infrastructure in the Digital Transformation of Public Administration (2018-2019)

 ## Policy & decision making

+Examples of projects in this area are:
+* Consultancy for the Development of NSDI Policy Documents in Georgia (2024-2025) *
+*

 ## Skills & capacity building

+Examples from my work in this area include:
+*
+*
+*

 ## Monitoring & evaluation

+This expertise is reflected in projects such as:
+* Impact Assessment for the new EU Space Law (2023-2024)
+* The costs and benefits of geospatial web services of the national Spanish SDI-node (2020-2021) *

 ## Responsible research & innovation

+Relevant project examples include:
+*
+*
+*